wrigleyms/20190820-ku_collaboration/countries/Norway.md

 ## interesting trivia

 Norway consists mainly of ethnic Norwegians and a small group of people people related to Finns and Hungarians.
 Nearly a fifth of Norway is composed of migrants.
+There's a lot of white folks there!